WHY ‘CAMPFIRE’ SESSION?

-Join us in a series of intimate ‘campfire’ sessions to discuss the difficultly the designers have with valuing their work.
+D/DOCK organized a series of intimate campfire sessions during this FRAME festival, to discuss the difficultly the designers have with valuing their work.

 session 1: It’s all about the money, the rest is conversation